 Mr. Moyer stated the Board can authorize Mr. Haskett to proceed, subject to him sending a clarifying email to you.
-If any of you has a concern, you will notify me of your concern, and I will instruct Mr. Haskett not to go forward and we will discuss it in January.
-If you do not have a concern within a few days of the email, then Mr. Haskett would be authorized to proceed.
+If any of you has a concern, you can notify me of your concern and I will instruct Mr. Haskett not to go forward and we will discuss it in January.
+If you do not have a concern within a few days of the email, Mr. Haskett would be authorized to proceed.

-On MOTION by Mr. LeMenager, seconded by Ms. Snyder, with all in favor, except Ms. Kassel, approval was given to the proposal from A Cut Above for items 1, 2, and 4, subject to clarification of the scope provided to the Board and without further concerns or questions.
+On MOTION by Mr. LeMenager, seconded by Ms. Snyder, with Mr. Evans, Mr. Berube, Mr. LeMenager and Ms. Snyder voting aye and Ms. Kassel voting nay, approval was given to the proposal from A Cut Above for Items 1, 2, and 4, subject to clarification of the scope being provided to the Board and without further concerns or questions.